peacelovingng/data-science-portfolio/README.md

 # Data Science Portfolio
 Hello, my name is Angela and welcome to my portfolio.
 I am a Data Scientist and Biomedical Informatics PhD candidate with Rutgers University under the advisement of Dr. Fredrick Coffman and Dr. Shankar Srinivasan.
 This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes.
-Please visit my website at [angeladata.com](https://www.angeladata.com), if you are interested in a more aesthetically pleasing portfolio experience and to contact me.
+Please visit my website at [angeladata.com](https://www.angeladata.com), if you are interested in a more aesthetically pleasing portfolio experience.

 Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources.